Hulvdan/hulvdan.github.io/pages/en.md

 {% include youtube X4yfK4Lj8kg %}

 I worked a bit more in 3D, improved my math skills, and also tried [Raylib](https://www.raylib.com/).
-I was inspired by Attack on Titan.
+It's inspired by Attack on Titan.

 <br>